Skip to main content

 A real server

-To start syncing in production scenarios, you must first host a server - just a few lines of code.
+To start syncing in production scenarios, you must first host a server.

-• A path to a SQLite database to store data
+• A SQLite database directory to store data

 • An authorization function which it uses to determine connected client identity and library access